 After turkey dinner is done and you have 10 lbs of turkey left over, our favorite thing to do with it is to make turkey sandwiches.
-I think thats pretty typical of most families, but there is nothing typical about this Turkey Sandwich Melt….
+I think that’s pretty typical of most families, but there is nothing typical about this open faced turkey sandwich melt….

 It starts off with a thick piece of bread spread with a good layer of cranberry sauce.
-The next layer is juicy turkey followed by a little bit of herb flavored dressing.
+The next layer is salty and smokey thick bacon, then Debbie’s amazing savory turkey stuffing, followed by juicy left over turkey.
 Top all of that off with a nice thick layer of cheese.
-I prefer Gruyere of course (my favorite), or Monterey Jack.
-(I made both this time.
-Gruyere for me, and Monterey Jack for Kevin.)
+I prefer gruyere of course (my favorite), or monterey jack.
+(I made both this time. gruyere for me, and monterey jack for Kevin.)
 Both melt really nicely, but you could use whatever cheese you like.
-Brie, Fontina, Camembert… Then this sandwich gets baked open faced until the cheese is all melted and bubbling.
+Brie, fontina, camembert… Then this sandwich gets baked, open faced, until the cheese is all melted and bubbling.
 Oh ya!

-Then, as if that wasnt good enough, drizzle the Turkey Melt with delicious gravy and if your like me, some more cranberry sauce on top!
+Then, as if that wasnt good enough, drizzle the open faced turkey sandwich melt with delicious gravy and if your like me, some more cranberry sauce on top!

 Its honestly insane how good this is!
 I hope you have some turkey left to try it.
-If you dont, you might want to make another.
+If you don’t, you might just want to make another.
 Just saying…

-If you arent able to think about eating a turkey sandwich for at least 12 hours after dinner, I understand lol!
-But Im sure that 10 lbs of turkey will make you many a sandwich in the days to come.
+If you aren’t able to think about eating a turkey sandwich for at least 12 hours after dinner, I understand lol!
+But I’m sure that 10 lbs of turkey will make you many a open faced turkey sandwich in the days to come.

 Open Faced Turkey Sandwich Melt